 Hennepin County Medical Center has taken an added step toward improving patient experiences by joining the American Joint Replacement Registry, an independent, not-for-profit database designed to store comprehensive data about joint replacement procedures.

-Minnesota Medical Research Foundation
+Minneapolis Medical Research Foundation

-The Minnesota Medical Research Foundation operates as the research arm of Hennepin County Medical Center.
+The Minneapolis Medical Research Foundation operates as the research arm of Hennepin County Medical Center.
 Researchers are practicing physicians and medical professionals.
 They use their impressive medical backgrounds to advance medical knowledge and improve patient care.

 Orthopedic researchers study the musculoskeletal system and its problems.
 This work is conducted in the Orthopaedic Biomechanics Research Laboratory under the direction of Joan Bechtold, PhD.
 The mission of the lab is to develop improved treatments and orthopedic devices that are practical and have an immediate impact on patients’ lives.
-For more information about our orthopedic research, access the Minnesota Medical Research Foundation website.
+For more information about our orthopedic research, access the Minneapolis Medical Research Foundation website.

 Excelen Center for Bone & Joint Research and Education